List of English-language placeholder names for people: John Q. Public

-John Q. Public (and several similar names) is a generic name and placeholder name, especially in American English, to denote a hypothetical member of society, deemed a "common man", who is presumed to represent the randomly selected "man on the street".
-The equivalent term in British English is Joe Public.
+John Q. Public (and several similar names) are used especially in American English to denote a hypothetical member of society, deemed a "common man", who is presumed to represent the randomly selected "man on the street".

-Various similar terms denote an average Joe, including John Q. Citizen and John Q. Taxpayer, or Jane Q. Public, Jane Q. Citizen, and Jane Q. Taxpayer for a woman.
-The name John Doe is used in a similar manner.
-The term Tom, Dick, and Harry is often used to denote multiple hypothetical persons.
-An equivalent term is Joe Public which is used in the United Kingdom.
+Various similar terms exist, including John Q. Citizen, Joe Public and John Q. Taxpayer, or Jane Q. Public, Jane Q. Citizen, and Jane Q. Taxpayer for a woman.

-Roughly equivalent are the names Joe Blow, Joe Six-pack, and the nowadays rather less popular Joe Doakes and Joe Shmoe, the last of which implies a lower-class citizen (from the Yiddish שמאָ schmo: simpleton, or possibly Hebrew שמו sh'mo: (what's)-his-name).
-On a higher plane, the Talmudic generic place-marker name Plony (which can be translated to Mr. X. or Anonymous) is used as a reference in any case which is applicable to anyone – Sanhedrin 43a provides an example.

 John, Quisquam, and "The Public" first appeared in the formation of the United States in the late 1700s.
 Many new Americans of Lutheran German heritage also spoke Latin and used the term "quisquam" with a gender-neutral meaning of "anyone", while in English, John was the generic male term for a person.

 The term John Q. Public was the name of a character created by Vaughn Shoemaker, an editorial cartoonist for the Chicago Daily News, in 1922.
 Jim Lange, the editorial cartoonist for The Oklahoman for 58 years, was closely identified with a version of the John Q. Public character, whom he sometimes also called "Mr. Voter".
 Lange's version of the character was described as "bespectacled, mustachioed, fedora-wearing".
 In 2006, the Oklahoma State Senate voted to make this character the "state's official editorial cartoon."
 2008 Republican Vice Presidential nominee Sarah Palin referred to "Joe Sixpack and Hockey moms" during a debate.
 Presidential candidate John McCain referenced a similar symbol, this time represented by an actual person, saying that Senator Obama's tax plan would hurt Joe the Plumber's bottom line.
 A fifteen-minute debate on this issue ensued, with both candidates speaking directly to "Joe".